Search

 Easements in Texas: What Every Homeowner Should Know Before Buying

-If you’ve ever looked at a home survey and seen labels like “utility easement” or “sewer easement,” you may have wondered: what do these actually mean—and why should I care?
-In Texas, easements give the city or utility providers the legal right to access parts of your property for specific uses, even though you still own the land.
+If you've ever looked at a home survey and seen labels like "utility easement" or "sewer easement," you may have wondered what they actually mean—and why they should matter to you.
+In Texas, easements give cities and utility providers the legal right to access parts of your property for specific uses, even though you still own the land underneath.

-Understanding where easements are and what they permit is essential—because while they might not impact your daily life today, they can suddenly matter a lot when you’re planning to build, landscape, or even just replace a fence.
+Understanding where easements sit and what they permit is essential.
+They might not affect your daily life today, but they can suddenly matter a great deal when you're planning to build, landscape, or even just replace a fence.

-When we first moved to our current home a few years ago, we hired someone to install a fence in our front yard.
+When we first moved into our current home, we hired someone to install a fence in our front yard.
 He took one look at the layout and warned us not to build too close to the street—even though it looked like we had the space.
-Sure enough, not long after that, the city came through and installed a sidewalk that would have required us to move the fence back by five feet had we placed it where we originally planned.
-That’s the kind of surprise an easement is designed to prevent—but only if you know it’s there and respect it.
+Sure enough, the city came through not long after and installed a sidewalk that would have required us to move the fence back five feet had we placed it where we originally planned.
+That's exactly the kind of surprise an easement is designed to prevent—but only if you know it's there.

 What Is an Easement?

 An easement gives someone the legal right to access or use part of your property for a specific purpose, even though you still own the land.
-These rights are recorded in public records, often noted on a survey or title report.
-Whether you’re buying, selling, or planning a renovation, it’s important to understand what easements exist and how they could impact use of the property.
+These rights are recorded in public records and typically appear on a survey or title report.
+Whether you're buying, selling, or planning a renovation, it's important to understand what easements exist on a property and how they could affect your use of it.

 1. Sewer Easements (Wastewater Easements)

-A Texas survey with a sewer easement shown typically indicates the presence of a legal right granted to a utility company or entity to access a specific portion of your property for the purpose of installing, maintaining, or repairing a sewer line.
-These allow the city access to sewer lines running underneath your property—typically along the back or side.
-They matter because:
+A Texas survey showing a sewer easement indicates a legal right granted to a utility company or municipality to access part of your property for installing, maintaining, or repairing a sewer line.
+These easements typically run along the back or side of a lot, and they matter because:

-• You can’t build permanent structures (like a pool, casita, or deck) over them.
+• You cannot build permanent structures like a pool, casita, or deck over them.

-• Access can be required with little notice in case of leaks or line failures.
+• Access can be required with little notice in the case of leaks or line failures.

 2. Sidewalk & Right-of-Way Easements

-These are often along the front of your property and allow for public sidewalks or future street expansions.
+These easements typically sit along the front of your property and allow for public sidewalks or future street expansions.

-• The city can add a sidewalk or widen the curb, even if it appears to be part of your yard.
+• The city can add a sidewalk or widen the curb, even when the area appears to be part of your yard.

-• Fences, trees, or even signs in this area can be subject to removal.
+• Fences, trees, and signs in this zone can be subject to removal.

-This was exactly what saved us—knowing about the sidewalk easement saved us time, money, and the hassle of rebuilding a fence.
+This is exactly what saved us.
+Knowing about the sidewalk easement before we built saved us time, money, and the hassle of rebuilding a fence the city would have made us move anyway.

 3. Utility Easements (Electric, Gas, Water, Cable)